kspalaiologos/bzip3/README.md

 # BZip3

 A better, faster and stronger spiritual successor to BZip2.
-Features higher compression ratios and better performance thanks to a order-0 context mixing entropy coder and fast Burrows-Wheeler transform code making use of suffix arrays.
+Features higher compression ratios and better performance thanks to a order-0 context mixing entropy coder, a fast Burrows-Wheeler transform code making use of suffix arrays and a RLE with Lempel Ziv+Prediction pass based on LZ77-style string matching and PPM-style context modeling.

 No stability guarantees yet.